 The programme was piloted at HMP Wandsworth in 2001, and now Shannon Trust works with all prisons in England, Wales and Northern Ireland, reaching thousands of learners and mentors each year.

 Literacy levels among the prison population remain significantly lower than the general population.
-Over 50% of people in prison struggle to read.
+Around 60% of people in prison struggle to read.
 Many cannot read at all.
+And those figures are even higher for innumeracy, with around two thirds of the prison population having entry level maths skills.

-Our reading programme is designed to make it as easy as possible for an adult who has difficulty with reading, to begin to learn and improve their skills.
-Shannon Trust trains prisoners who can read to work on a one to one basis with learners.
+Our programmes are designed to make it as easy as possible for an adult who has difficulty with reading and numbers, to begin to learn and improve their skills.
+Shannon Trust trains people in prison who can read and do maths to work on a one to one basis with learners.
 Each session is short, flexible and takes place in a safe, comfortable space away from formal learning.

-Our reading resources, Turning Pages, allows learners to go at their own pace and helps instill confidence as they progress.
+Our reading programme, Turning Pages, and numeracy programme, Count Me In, allows learners to go at their own pace and helps instil confidence as they progress.

 Looking forward

-The COVID-19 pandemic had a significant impact on people living or working in prison.
+HMPPS is still to fully recover from the COVID-19 pandemic.
 For many living in prison, time out of cell was severely restricted, presenting major challenges to wellbeing, education, rehabilitation and the ability to create positive change.
-We are hopeful that during 2022 restrictions will ease, day to day prison life will rebound and education related activity will gather pace.
-However, the impact of the pandemic is likely to be felt for some time to come, as prisons continue to adjust to changed circumstances.
+The impact of this is likely to be felt for some time, as prisons continue to adjust to changed circumstances.
 We can see other ‘big picture’ changes that will shape prison education and the criminal justice system during the coming decade:

 This changing picture – and the need to do much more to address low literacy and low numeracy – has provided our organisation with clear signals that change is necessary if we want to ensure that nobody is left out of learning.
 At Shannon Trust, we believe in the power of reading and education to change lives for the better.
 Now, our clear aim is to make that a reality for more people.